-Every Zodiac sign has a central set of mythic motifs and karmic patterns that tend to define the dreams of the people who are strongly influenced by that sign in their birth-chart.
-(Look to the Ascendant, Sun Sign placement, major planetary aspects and the Moon for clues).
+Every Zodiac sign has a central set of mythic motifs and karmic patterns that tend to define the dreams of people who are strongly influenced by that sign in their birth-chart.
+(Look to the Ascendant, Sun Sign placement, major planetary aspects. stelliums and the Moon for clues).

 I have recently been doing extensive work with a client who is both a Cancer Sun and a Cancer Ascendant as well as having Mercury and Mars in Cancer.
-By looking deeply at her dreams I have been able to pick out several common themes that dominate her life and which have been tremendously helpful for her in helping make more sense of her "purpose" in her current incarnation.
+By looking deeply at her dreams I have been able to pick out several common themes that dominate her life and which have been tremendously helpful for her in helping make more sense of the"purpose" of her current incarnation.

-Cancer has long been called “the Gateway of Men” and, generally speaking, it is known as the sign that rules birth and motherhood.
+Cancer has long been called “the Gateway of Men” and is traditionally known as the sign that rules birth and motherhood.

 The astral emblem for the sign, was originally imaged as a scarab beetle by the Ancient Egyptians rather than a crab.
 The scarab was seen rolling a giant dung ball across the sky while the potential for all life fecundated in its “nest.”
 The scarab’s dung ball contains both womb and seed and represents birth, creative potential, dreams and unformed images that spring from the collective unconscious.